The Chargers made one of their most valuable additions last May when they signed former Chicago Bears center and guard Matt Slauson.

-Originally a sixth-round pick of the New York Jets in 2009, Slauson spent four years with the Jets and the last three with the Bears.
-He was a popular figure on the field and inside the locker room in Chicago where he received the 2015 Good Guy Award, presented by members of the Windy City media.
+A former sixth-round pick of the New York Jets who spent four years in New York and three in Chicago, Slauson was named the Chargers’ co-lineman of the year in his first season with the team.
+The accolades weren’t a surprise considering Slauson’s reputation in Chicago where he was a popular figure on the field and inside the locker room who received the 2015 Good Guy Award, presented by members of the Chicago media.

 Slauson is one of the NFL’s strongest players.
-He can squat nearly 700 pounds and in Chicago, he set the Bears’ team record with a 397-pound clean and jerk.
+He can squat nearly 700 pounds, and in Chicago, he set a team record with a 397-pound clean and jerk.

 Slauson comes from an extremely tight-knit family.
-His older brother, Chris, graduated from the Air Force Academy in Colorado Springs and now flies C-17 jets as a Major in the Air Force.
-When Slauson was in high school, the family relocated from Sweet Home, Oregon to Colorado Springs so they could be closer together.
-Slauson has supported the military throughout his NFL career and in 2015, the Bears nominated him for the NFL’s Salute to Service Award for his commitment to helping military members and their families.
+His older brother, Chris, graduated from the Air Force Academy in Colorado Springs, Colo., and now flies C-17 jets as a Major in the Air Force.
+When Slauson was in high school, the family relocated from Sweet Home, Ore., to Colorado Springs so they could be closer together.
+Slauson has supported the military throughout his NFL career, and in 2015, the Bears nominated him for the NFL’s Salute to Service Award for his commitment to helping military members and their families.

 Slauson comes from a family of swimmers.
 His mother, Nancy, has battled Multiple Sclerosis for the last 20 years, but a strict regimen inside the pool has helped her stave off the effects of the disease.
 All of the Slauson kids swam as youths, including older twin brother, Nick, who won multiple state championships and gold medals in swimming, despite challenges he faced growing up due to a prenatal brain injury.

 Slauson spent his early years growing up in Oregon where his family owned a small farm.
-Slauson and his wife, Cami, his college sweetheart from Nebraska, recently bought a home and small farm not far from the Lincoln, Nebraska campus.
-The Slausons have two children – sons Montgomery and Winston – and a third child due in July.
+Slauson and his wife, Cami, his college sweetheart from Nebraska, recently bought a home and small farm not far from the Lincoln, Neb., campus.
+The Slausons have three children – sons Montgomery and Winston, and daughter Charleigh.